 On June 28, 1914, Archduke Franz Ferdinand, successor to the Throne of Austro-Hungary, and his wife were shot by a Serbian Nationalist.
 Franz Ferdinand wanted to

 grant Slavic people their independence once he was in power.
 Serbia, however, wanted to reunite the Slavic people within a bigger Serbia country.
-Austro-Hungary wanted to take action against
+This clash of interests led to Ferdinand's

 Dual Alliance (since 1879)